-When @IndexedEmbedded points to an entity, the association has to be directional and the other side has to be annotated @ContainedIn (as seen in the previous example).
+When @IndexedEmbedded points to an entity, the association has to be directional and the other side has to be annotated with @ContainedIn.
 If not, Hibernate Search has no way to update the root index when the associated entity is updated (in our example, a Place index document has to be updated when the associated Address instance is updated).